isawzz/speech-games-client/README.md

 5. start in S directory

-S/settings contains a settings file settings.yaml that can be adapted to use the implemented games with different parameters.
+S/settings contains a settings file settings.yaml that can be adapted to use the implemented games with different parameters. right now, just file editing in settings ui.

-Or, feel free to hack around

-(...as it is, this code is pretty messy but will improve with time...)
+Note: HAS ONLY BEEN TESTED ON *** GOOGLE CHROME ***